anonymousIJCAI2024/BGF-MSL/README.md

 ## Install

-使用 pip 安装依赖：`pip install -r requirements.txt`
+Install dependencies using pip: `pip install -r requirements.txt`.

 The proposed implementation is implemented in Python 3.10.9 and Pytorch 2.0.0, on Ubuntu 18.04 with an NVIDIA 3090 GPU.